-As at 4 September 2013, the Group acquired 10% equity interest ("Investment") in Zhejiang Gene Stem Cell Biotech Company Limited ("Zhejiang GSCB") for a total cash consideration of RMB20million.
-A director of the Company, Ms. Wang Cuiping is holding the Investment in trust for the Company pursuant to a declaration of trust.
+As at 4 September 2013, the Group acquired 10% equity interest ("Investment") in Zhejiang Gene Stem Cell Biotech Company Limited ("Zhejiang GSCB") for a total cash consideration of RMB20 million.
+The director of the Company, Ms. Wang Cuiping is holding the Investment in trust for the Company pursuant to a declaration of trust.
 Zhejiang GSCB engages in the business of commercialisation of stem cell technology in the PRC.
 In the opinion of the independent PRC legal advisor of the Group, the trust agreement is legal and complies with PRC laws and regulations.

-The investment was designated as available-for-sale financial assets and has no fixed maturity date or coupon rate.
+The Investment was designated as available-for-sale financial assets and has no fixed maturity date or coupon rate.

-The investment does not have a quoted market price in an active market and whose fair value cannot be reliably measured.
+The Investment does not have a quoted market price in an active market and whose fair value cannot be reliably measured.

-The directors have assessed the impacts on the recoverable amount of the financial asset and concluded that no impairment loss needs to be made.
+The Directors have assessed the financial assets for objective evidence of impairment and concluded that no impairment loss needs to be made.